 What does combining PDF files mean?

-It’s a useful skill to have for anyone working not just with PDFs but also with other office and text-based document formats – for example, Word, Excel, and Powerpoint files.
+Therefore, merging PDFs has proven as a useful skill to have for anyone working not just with PDFs, but also with other office and text-based document formats – for example, Word, Excel, and Powerpoint files.
 Combining PDF files is also very relevant for anyone looking to work with images since PDF files often contain images or have even been created by converting an image to a PDF.

 What are the different ways to combine PDFs?

-Then we have a set of esoteric and hard to use & complex tools - most notably CLIs (command line interfaces) and SDK tools.
-Essentially those are software packages that are intended for programmers and require some pretty advanced knowledge of how to use and navigate them to get anything done.
+Then we have a set of esoteric and hard to use & complex tools, most notably CLIs (command line interfaces) and SDK tools.
+These are essentially software packages that are intended for programmers and require some pretty advanced knowledge of how to use and navigate them to get anything done.
 Frequently used by programmers and incredibly advanced users, it’s not something we would ever recommend to the average, above-average, or even power user as such tools often have niche licensing schemes where you never know if you’re in the green or not.

-Now we have the bread and butter of combining tools - namely commercial desktop applications.
+This leaves us with the bread and butter of combining tools – commercial desktop applications.
 They have dedicated GUI (graphic user interface), tooltips, and often even online help guides and videos to help you do the job quickly and efficiently.
 It is here that you'll find all the features we've previously discussed conveniently laid out in front of you, such as:

 How to Combine PDFs in Windows?

-1. Immediately after opening the app you will be presented with the “Home Screen”.
-Just click on Create.
+2. Upon opening the app, you will be presented with the “Home Screen”.
+Once there, click "Create".

-Hint: we also support creating the input PDF files for you from an image, scanner, or even from one of our supported office documents: Word, Excel, or Powerpoint, but you have to do so in advance.
+Tip: we also support the option of creating PDF files from an image, scanned copy, or from one of our supported Office documents: Word, Excel, or Powerpoint, but you have to do so in advance.

-5. The resulting file will immediately be opened in PDF Extra and is ready to be signed, shared, or saved (we have 5GB of free storage in MobiDrive).
+6. The resulting file will immediately be opened in PDF Extra and will be ready to be signed, shared, or saved (registered users get 5GB of free cloud storage in MobiDrive).

 How to Combine PDFs on a Mac?

 If you’re a Mac user, you can still use PDF Extra by downloading Wine which is a free tool that lets apps designed for Windows work on your Mac or Macbook!
-Or you can get Virtualbox for the entire Windows experience (but virtualized) and still enjoy PDF Extra’s combiner.
+Alternatively, you can get Virtualbox to access the entire Windows experience (but virtualized) and still enjoy PDF Extra’s combiner.

 If you’re in a pinch and need minimal functionality, newer versions of macOS (starting 2019 with Catalina) offer some built-in functionalities for combining in both the Finder and Preview macOS applications which you may find useful.

-So here is how to combine a PDF file with the Preview app on macOS:
+How to combine a PDF file with the Preview app on macOS

-1. Duplicate a single file that you intend to use as input – this is essential as Preview saves the files as you go and could override your input files without you noticing.
+- Duplicate a single file that you intend to use as input – this is essential as Preview saves the files as you go and could override your input files without you noticing!

-3. Drag all additional PDF files you want to the Preview sidebar.
-Optionally you should be able to rearrange the files or delete some of them from the sidebar
+- Drag all additional PDF files you want into the Preview sidebar.
+Optionally, you should be able to rearrange the files or delete some of them from the sidebar.

 More PDF combining tips